Alongside the Park is the Teifi Boat Club, which is disabled-friendly. Facilities include a bar and light refreshments, and Sunday lunches

 Cardigan Town Centre:

-Cardigan town centre is just one and a half miles from Patch.
+Cardigan town centre is just one and a half miles from Waters Edge.
 Many of the national retail chains are represented.
 Also to be found in the town are supermarkets,

 traditional shops, inns and restaurants, many with their original Georgian and Victorian fronts.